 DFDS has an obligation to comply with legislation and hereby recommend that all freight drivers are suitably equipped with face masks at the earliest opportunity to ensure they conform with this directive.

 !!
-With immediate effect the following travel documents are now required for entry or transit through French territory: Health certificate, Authorization for travelling document and Company Work Certificate.
-This announcement follows the implementation of the French Prime Minister’s instruction of 18 March 2020, n°6149/SG, regarding the decisions made to tackle the spread of Covid-19.
+With immediate effect the following travel documents are now required for entry or transit through French territory: Health certificate and Exemption certificate.

 IMPORTANT REMINDER: Please ensure that your drivers have completed the certificate and ticked the appropriate box required by the French authorities for crossing the border before they arrive at the UK check-in.